- Flower Seeds

 Rose Campion

-Cottage garden favorite, great with roses, larkspur, feverfew, cornflowers, and other casual flowers.
-This is such a fantastic plant-- deer-resistant, drought-tolerant, pest-free, and beautiful.
+This cottage garden favorite is an all-around great plant-- deer-resistant, drought-tolerant, pest-free, and beautiful.
 Low rosettes of silver leaves the first year are striking foliage plants.
 In late spring to early summer the second year, they produce flower stalks to 3 feet that are just as silvery as the leaves, producing a beautiful tracery effect in the garden, especially against a dark background like shrubs or fruit trees.
 The flowers are a highly-saturated deep purple-red. or magenta, which is set off perfectly by the silver foliage.
 I use these along a path, where they beckon the eye forward and seem to glow at night.
 They make flower stalks just after the columbines finish, so I interplant them.
 When the columbines start to look ratty, the rose campion covers them.
 They could do the same for poppies, bulbs or other early bloomers.
+Great with roses, larkspur, feverfew, cornflowers, and other casual flowers.
 Seeds need cold-conditioning, so planting in fall is recommended.
 Full sun to partial shade.
 Mine are along a path between fruit trees and it's perfect.
 In cool or coastal areas, they'll want full sun.
 50 seeds